churichard/notabase/README.md

 ## Sponsors

+Sponsors make it possible for me to continue developing Notabase.
+Your support is greatly appreciated!

 [Become a sponsor](https://github.com/sponsors/churichard)

 ## License

 Notabase is licensed under the AGPL license, and is free for personal use.

-If you'd like to use Notabase for commercial use, please contact me.
+If you'd like to use Notabase for commercial use, please contact me for a commercial license.